 Travel Documents and Visas

-US, Canadian, UK, Australian, and citizens of many other countries can enter France visa-free for up to 90 days within a 180-day period for tourism.
-Your passport must be valid for at least 3 months beyond your planned departure date from the Schengen area.
-Important 2026 update: the EU’s new Entry/Exit System (EES) is expected to launch around October 2026, requiring non-EU travelers to provide biometric data (fingerprints and facial scan) on first entry.
-Additionally, the ETIAS (European Travel Information and Authorization System) is being phased in, requiring visa-exempt travelers to obtain pre-travel authorization online (€7, valid for 3 years).
-Check the latest requirements before your trip, as implementation dates may shift.
+Citizens of the US, Canada, the UK, Australia, and many other countries can enter France visa-free for up to 90 days in any 180-day window for tourism.
+Your passport has to be valid for at least three months past your planned departure from the Schengen area.
+Two 2026 changes to watch: the EU’s new Entry/Exit System (EES) is expected to launch around October 2026, which will require non-EU travelers to give biometric data, fingerprints and a facial scan, on first entry.
+The ETIAS (European Travel Information and Authorization System) is also rolling in, requiring visa-exempt travelers to get pre-travel authorization online (€7, valid three years).
+Check the current requirements close to your trip, since these dates have a habit of moving.

 Money and Currency

-France uses the Euro (€).
-Credit and debit cards are widely accepted in Paris — Visa and Mastercard work virtually everywhere, while American Express is accepted at many but not all establishments.
-However, carry €50-100 in cash for small purchases, market shopping, and smaller establishments that have card minimums.
-ATMs (called “distributeurs”) are plentiful; use bank-affiliated ATMs rather than independent ones to avoid high fees.
-Notify your bank of your travel dates before departure to prevent your card from being flagged.
-Consider a travel-friendly credit card with no foreign transaction fees.
+France runs on the Euro (€).
+Cards are accepted nearly everywhere, with Visa and Mastercard working virtually everywhere and American Express taken at many but not all places.
+Still, carry €50-100 in cash for small buys, market stalls, and the spots with card minimums.
+ATMs (the “distributeurs”) are everywhere; stick to bank-affiliated machines over the standalone ones to dodge inflated fees.
+Tell your bank your travel dates before you go so your card doesn’t get frozen mid-trip, and if you’ve got a card with no foreign transaction fees, this is the trip to use it.

 Phone and Connectivity